mapproxy/mapproxy/doc/tutorial.rst

 If you are familiar with YAML you can skip the next section.

-The YAML configuration consist of dictionaries, lists, strings, numbers and booleans.
+The YAML configuration consist of comments, dictionaries, lists, strings, numbers and booleans.

+Comments
+  Everything after a pound character (``#``) is a comment and will be ignored.

 Numbers
   Any numerical value like ``12``, ``-4``, ``0``, and ``3.1415``.